-Manufacturer warranties cover only the equipment.
-The integrator's time and labour to travel to a site or to swap out a camera become a cost under a "time and materials" arrangement.
+Manufacturers' warranties cover only the equipment.
+The time and labor required of the integrator to travel to a site or to swap out a camera become a cost under a "time and materials" arrangement.
 Software support agreements also do not account for the time it takes an integrator to install a software update.
 If an integrator has a support contract in place, they might update the firmware on the entire system at once.
 If a support agreement is maintained, the system should never go out of date.
 Systems are evolving entities that can benefit from each new software release.
 Applying upgrades, patches and fixes ensures that problems do not become an issue, thus avoiding future troubleshooting challenges.

-Sometimes delivery on a manufacturer's warranty depends on their relationship with the integrator.
-A generous honouring of warranties - even if the warranty might have expired by a day or so, for example - helps to encourage future business with an integrator and his or her end user customer.
+Sometimes delivery on a manufacturer's warranty depends on how good a relationship they have with the integrator.
+Honoring warranties generously, even if the warranty might have expired by a day or so, for example - helps to encourage future business with an integrator and his or her end user customer.
 Warranty terms might be impacted by how long a product sat on the shelf at a distributor, for instance.

 Whether an integrator provides service under a support agreement or in a "time and materials" arrangement is a consequence of each individual customer's needs and preferences.
-Some customers are happy to take a more hands-on approach to troubleshooting and eliminate some of the more obvious possible problems before calling in the integrators.
+Some customers are happy to take a more "hands-on" approach to troubleshooting and eliminate some of the more obvious possible problems before calling in the integrators.
 In that instance the integrator becomes a tier two or tier three support partner, and a "time and materials" arrangement might be the best choice.

-Training to facilitate troubleshooting
+Training to Facilitate Troubleshooting

-Any service call can also be an opportunity to educate a customer to solve a similar problem in the future.
+Aaron Simpson says any service call can also be an opportunity to educate a customer to solve a similar problem in the future.